 Since shortbread cookies are made with butter, sugar and flour, I wanted to minimize the addition of extra liquid, since that can interfere with the cookie texture.
 So to keep it simple, I used instant coffee (or instant espresso).
 In place of the vanilla extract, instant coffee is dissolved in a small amount of water and then added to the butter and sugar mix.

-But I also add EXTRA instant coffee granules along with the flour, because I want a robust coffee flavor.
+But I also add EXTRA instant coffee granules along with the flour, because I want a robust coffee flavor for these espresso shortbread cookies.
 This also results in little specks of coffee in the shortbread cookies, which don’t hurt in terms of looks and flavor either! 🙂

 How to choose ingredients for shortbread cookies